codingblocks/qit.cloud/README.md

   <li>Create a fork of the qit repo.</li>
   <li>Clone forked repo.</li>
   <li>Copy the .env.example file to .env (optionally) change any settings to use shared services</li>
-  <li>Run following commands in the commandline of your choice
+  <li>Run following commands in the command line of your choice:

 ```bash
 # Start Postgres and the API